flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 The GBA features a **2-channel sample player** which works in combination with the legacy Game Boy sound system.

-Here is a breakdown of each audio component using *Sonic Advance 2* as example:
+Here is a breakdown of each audio component using *Sonic Advance 2* as an example:

 {{< tabs >}}